memgraph/docs/docs/reference-guide/security.md

 The same functionality could be executed with the `DENY` command, which is an inverse command to `GRANT`.
-By using deny, users are getting a permission level one level below the denied one.
+By using `DENY`, users are getting a permission level one level below the denied one.
 To be clear, by executing

 ```cypher